bruhdev1290/company-portal/README.md

 # Company Portal – AI Complaint Triage
+# Company Portal – AI Complaint Triage

+**Note: Docker support is temporarily removed.
+The Dockerfile and related instructions are disabled while troubleshooting dark mode and other issues.**

 This project is a static complaint portal enhanced with an AI (Claude) backend service that analyzes visible complaints, assigns priority (urgent / medium / low), calculates a risk score, and highlights potential CFPB-relevant issues.